-“CBD and hempseed oil are two good ways to reduce inflammation and help an unhappy gut” – Dr. Junella Chin.
+“CBD and olive oil are two good ways to reduce inflammation and help an unhappy gut” – Dr. Junella Chin.

-Highlighting a formulation that combines CBD with hempseed oil – this NuLeaf 900 mg full-spectrum CBD oil is a whole-plant extract formulated with hempseed oil as the carrier oil, designed to help reduce inflammation.
+Highlighting a formulation that combines CBD with olive oil – these Rose Los Angeles capsules are a whole-plant extract formulated with Bariani olive oil as the carrier oil, designed to help reduce inflammation.